Skip to content

 • Be supportive and caring.
 Be a good listener and don’t give advice unless you are asked to do so.
 Be compassionate because they might not immediately want or appreciate your support.

 • Be patient.
-Continue to suggest professional help.
+Continue to encourage them to seek out professional help.
 Don’t pester, but don’t give up either.
 If you notice you’re becoming tense or uncomfortable, take a break and create a plan with them to continue the discussion at a later time.

 • Talk about the many physical, emotional, and social advantages of life in recovery.